daveredfern/daveredfern/content/roadmap.md

 - **Improve anchor links for heading.** They work well at the moment but they can often wrap strangle.
 Also, Google’s Lighthouse flags them for not including a descriptive name.
 Some of the anchor links are also flagged for having a small touch area.

 ## Completed tasks

+The most recently completed tasks are at the top.

+### 2020-06-22

+- **(648=8×9×9) Update the footer of each page to focus on related content**.
+Combined the “where to go next” and “about me” sections together.
+Emphasized the “linked reference” section.
+- **(504=8×9×7) Made the website look more personal**.
+I updated the font to Source Serif Pro.

+### 2020-06-20

+- **(400=10×10×4) Made my website’s repository public.** I want to share the code I use for this website in case it’s useful for others.

 ### 2020-06-18